zavoloklom/zavoloklom/README.md

 # Hi there 🖖

-I'm Sergey, a developer from Berlin.
-I'm specializing in PHP, Node.js, React and CI/CD.
+I'm Sergey, a Software Engineering Manager from Berlin.
+I'm specializing in CI/CD, Node.js, React and PHP.

 On this page, you'll find my projects and coding adventures.
 I'm open to collaboration and knowledge-sharing.